 To fetch the LLDP properties and view this information in VMM, you must have the following prerequisites:

-- Host operating system must be Windows 2016 or higher.
+- The host operating system must be Windows 2016 or higher.

 - DataCenterBridging and DataCenterBridging-LLDP-Tools features have been enabled on hosts.

-- Reading LLDP information is not supported for host adapters having virtual switch deployed.
+- Reading LLDP information is not supported for host adapters having virtual switches deployed.
 You must remove the virtual switch before retrieving LLDP information for the adapter.
-This is useful for RDMA network adapters that are NOT part of converged virtual switch.
+This is useful for RDMA network adapters that are NOT part of a converged virtual switch.

 To get the LLDP details of network devices from the VMM console, go to View > Host > Properties > Hardware Configuration > Network adapter.
 The details displayed contain a time stamp.
 To get the current details, click the Refresh button.

-There are scenarios where certain products have their licensing tied to the MAC address of the server on which they are deployed to.
+There are scenarios where certain products have their licensing tied to the MAC address of the server to which they are deployed.
 In these scenarios, it is desirable to provide a static MAC address for the VMs.
 In earlier versions of VMM, users were allowed to set a static MAC address on the VMs deployed on the hosts only.
-However, users did not have an option to set static MAC address for the VMs deployed on the cloud.
+However, users did not have an option to set static MAC addresses for the VMs deployed on the cloud.
 With VMM 2019, you can set a static MAC address on the VMs deployed on VMM Cloud.

 Please note that MAC address being assigned to the VM should be part of an accessible MAC pool which you can find in Fabric > Networking > MAC Address Pools.
 As self-service users do not have visibility into the fabric MAC pools, they need to co-ordinate with admins to make sure that the MAC address is part of the accessible MAC pool.